 Initially, XLQ was a house organ, intended to be given away to regular customers - a beautifully laid out dream catalog/promotion piece, but with a few additional articles, columnists, and op-ed pieces to round it out.
 The first issue came out with a front cover featuring Roger in "Indiana Jones" style, boots, sturdy cargo shorts, open-necked rugged canvas shirt, fedora and binoculars, while the back cover featured Coleman, in searing neon yellow striped spandex muscle top and electric blue shorts, body and gut seemingly suspended in the air, lunging to spike a volleyball.

 Nearly as soon as the first issue appeared, however, requests began to come in for subscriptions.
 Many came from women wanting subscriptions for their bigger husbands/boyfriends/sons, and requests also arrived from gay men wanting subscriptions for their BHM partners.
-While Bernie had expected his catalog to be popular, this demand for subscriptions caught him unawares.
-He sat down with his publishing crew to see if they were prepared to greatly expand their publishing goals, by moving beyond being a house organ.
-Of course, they were, and XLQ is now bi-monthly - and growing.
+While Bernie had expected his catalog to be popular, this assumption that XLQ was a magazine and offered subscriptions caught him off-guard.
+He sat down with the crew of employees and friends who'd helped create XLQ, to see if they were prepared to greatly expand their publishing goals, by moving beyond being a house organ.
+Of course, they were, so Bernie hired an editor - another big guy - and XLQ is now bi-monthly - and growing.

 XLQ has its detractors, of course, who refer to it as FQ - Fatso Quarterly.
 But, frankly, who cares what Richard Simmons, Paris Hilton or the US Surgeon-General think?
 Certainly not the women and men who read XLQ!
 Its mix of fashion-forward pieces, fat-positivism, sports reporting (on sports for the larger male), news items on bigger guys and even male-focused recipes gives it a unique flair.
 Advertisers have been flocking to it.